About Adjustments

 - Velocity limits — The Create Payment endpoint applies velocity limits to transactions while Create Adjustment usually does not.
 Typically, the Create Adjustment endpoint is used to make administrative adjustments for an account balance, which may mean that velocity limits should not be applied.

 - Account status — The Create Payment endpoint takes account and card status into consideration when a payment is posted.
-The Create Adjustment always ignores the account or card status because administrative activities may need to be performed on cancelled accounts or cards.
+Create Adjustment always ignores the account or card status because administrative activities may need to be performed on canceled accounts or cards.

 - Hold days — The Create Payment endpoint accounts for pending hold days, which you can update with the Update Payment endpoint.
 The Create Adjustment endpoint does not account for hold days.
 Adjustments are immediately inserted into the account without significant delay.